skipkayhil/rails/guides/source/active_record_basics.md

 end
 ```

-Rails keeps track of which files have been committed to the database and
+Rails keeps track of which migrations have been committed to the database and stores them
-provides rollback features.
+in a neighboring table in that same database called `schema_migrations`.

 To actually create the table, you'd run `bin/rails db:migrate`,
 and to roll it back, `bin/rails db:rollback`.

 Note that the above code is database-agnostic: it will run in MySQL,